 Tram: As a complimentary service, the premises run a set of trams four times a day.
 It is great if you don’t want to sweat.
 It is also best suitable for kids and the elderly.
 These are free to use.

 But it is best if you mention at the counter that you want to avail of the service.
 The timings of the tram tour are 10am-noon, 1pm-3pm, 3pm-5pm, 5pm-7pm.

 The downside is the trams stop at a limited number of points and run for 2 hours at a time.
 It will be a shame to spend so little time here.
 Club this with another option and try to spend more time at the park.

 Golf Cart: You can also rent a golf cart for a tour around the park but you will have to drive it yourself.
-In this case, you will need to have a driving license (an international one for foreign tourists).
+In this case, you will need to have a driving license.
 Here are the prices:

 4-Seater – 350THB for the first hour, 200THB for each additional hour